 Now that she knows what brings her joy and changes her energy for the better, she sets aside blocks of time on her calendar each day to work for each category.
 This way, even on her busiest days, she’s still setting aside time to do the things that replenish her energy—not just things that deplete it, saving her from potential burnout.

 We know you love to write and do other creative work, but you probably love a few other things, too.
 So schedule blocks of time in your day for other activities.
 Even if it’s just 15-20 minute pockets of time when you can walk the dog, play with your kids, or (gasp) read a book for pleasure.

 The writing will still be there when you get back, and you’ll be that much happier for it.

 According to Alex Pang’s research, most people have the capacity to do great creative work for about four hours per day.
 After that, the quality of our work declines sharply.

 Sure, you can work longer than that.
 But plugging away at the same task for hours on end has been shown to deliver worse results than scheduling shorter working blocks followed by periods of rest.

 Of course, you might only have 30 spare minutes per day to write, and you can’t always choose your state of mind when those 30 minutes arise.
 But it’s worth experimenting to see if the “rest” strategy will work for you.

-If you can, arrange your work to fall into shorter blocks with periods of rest in between.
+If you can, arrange your work to fall into shorter blocks with periods of rest in between, yielding more productivity and less chance of burnout.
 You might find that you’re able to accomplish eight hours of work in just four hours of time, if you’re approaching that work well-rested and in a focused state.